psirenny/d-image-edit/README.md

 Features
 --------

-* Drag and drop images
+* Drag and drop images.
-* Resize and crop images by panning and zooming
+* Resize and crop images by panning and zooming.
-* Display your image in a container smaller than the final image size
+* Display your image in a container smaller than the final image size.
 * All of the features in jQuery Panzoom (transitions, etc.)

 This component does not upload the final image to your server.